cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 ### README.md

 Create a `README.md` file in the repo where your work lies.
-This serves to detail purpose of your website, methologies, relevant links, instructions, and more.
-However, this also forms the landing page of your website.
+This also forms the landing page of your website.

 - Your file should <b>always</b> be titled as `README.md`.
 No other variants such as `README_gtfs.md` or `read me.md` or ` README.md` are allowed.
 The portfolio can only take a `README.md` when generating the landing page of your website.
+- The `README.md` is the first thing the audience will see when they visit your website.
+Therefore, this page should contain content such as the goal of your work, the methodology you used, relevant links, and more.
+[Here](https://github.com/cal-itp/data-analyses/blob/main/portfolio/template_README.md) is a template for you to populate.
 - If you do accidentally create a `README.md` file with extra strings, you can fix this by taking the following steps:
   - `git rm portfolio/my_analysis/README_accidentally_named_something_else.md`
   - `rm portfolio/my_analysis/_build/html/README_accidentally_named_something.html`.
 We use `rm` because \_build/html folder is not checked into GitHub